 The first GED tests were developed in 1942 to help military war veterans finish their basic education and high school study program.
-Today, the need to get a GED test credential is intense for the 34 to 38 million US adults who never graduated from high school.
+Today, the need to get a GED certificate is intense for the 34 to 38 million U.S. adults who never graduated from high school.
 The GED tests enable adults to complete an educational milestone, help them progress at work or in a career, and open the door to advanced training and higher education.
-People with a GED diploma make an average of $385,000 more in their lifetime than people who do not have a GED or high school diploma.
+People with a GED certificate make an average of $385,000 more in their lifetime than people who do not have a GED certificate or high school diploma.

 What does the GED test involve?

-The GED exam is a set of five tests, a cumulative 7.5-hour exam that measures ability in math, science, social studies, reading, and writing.
-It’s taken at one of the many official GED test locations, and you may take the tests over several days or longer.
+The GED test is a set of four tests, a cumulative 7.5-hour exam that measures ability in math, science, social studies, and language arts.
+It's taken at one of the many official GED test locations, and you may take the tests over several days or longer.

-For the GED science, GED social studies and GED reading tests, questions determine your ability to make inferences, evaluations, and deductions from material presented in short passages.
-The multiple-choice GED mathematics test requires knowledge of basic number operations, basic algebra, geometry, and data analysis.
-On part of the GED mathematics test, you can use a calculator provided at the test center.
+For the GED science, GED social studies and GED Reasoning Through Language Arts (RLA), questions determine your ability to make inferences, evaluations, and deductions from material presented in short passages.
+The multiple-choice GED mathematical reasoning test requires knowledge of basic number operations, basic algebra, geometry, and data analysis.

-The GED tests are taken at official ged test locations throughout the U.S. and Canada.
+The GED tests are taken at official GED test locations throughout the U.S. and Canada.
 Even though some companies claim to offer a GED online test, taking the GED test online is not possible.
-The GED exam is not given online, only at official GED test locations.
+The GED test is not given online, only at official GED test locations.
 So, all the claims of a GED online test are bogus.
-International testing is available through Prometric, the official international GED test provider.
+International testing is available through Pearson Vue, the official international GED test provider.